Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_auth.md

 private Task<string> OnRefreshTokenAsync(HttpRequestMessage request, string token, CancellationToken ct) {
+    if(!string.IsNullOrWhiteSpace(token))
+    {
-    // Refresh the unauthorized token by sending a refreshing request,
+        // May refresh the unauthorized token by sending a refreshing request }
+    else
+    {
-    // or processing a login flow that returns a fresh token.
+        // Could process a login flow that returns a fresh token }
 }

 ```